 1) You use only 2 lines maximum for your log entry please, and

 2) Don’t fill the cache up with geo-tat, personal ‘signature’ items and the like.

 Please leave it available for geocoins or small TB’s, especially those that want to leave the country to visit other parts of the world.
 It would help if they had their desired destination attached to them in some way.

 Many thanks to those wizards of Icelandic caching, Islandia Geomatics and Dreki, for saying they will try and help me maintain this cache if necessary.
 Thanks to many other people this has not yet proved necessary.
 The "SPECIAL THANKS" list keeps getting longer, however!
 Many thanks indeed to Team Knossos, and later Kaviol for helping by kindly replacing the logbook and tidying up the cache when they visited.
 Very much appreciated.
 Since then cobra67 has put in a fresh box as the old one was falling apart after 4 years and over a thousand visits.

 The latest huge "THANK YOU" is to tomfre, madre6095 (Karen) and several other "white knights of geocaching" who offered to help replace the cache when it went missing in August 2014.
 I AM VERY GRATEFUL INDEED FOR FOLK LIKE YOU WHO HELP ME KEEP SOME OF MY FAR-FLUNG CACHES (far-flung from the UK owner in this case!)
 UP AND RUNNING.
-More recently to De Mondo who gave the cache a good clean and dry in March 2015 The geocaching world would be far poorer if it were not for kind-hearted people like you!
+More recently to De Mondo who gave the cache a good clean and dry in March 2015 and "pete+becky" for very kindly putting in a new log book and even replaced the zip-lock bag when the old one blew away!!!
+That's Icelandic weather for you The geocaching world would be far poorer if it were not for kind-hearted people like you!